haeter525/tfhe-police/README.md

 ```

 step 4:
 Run "run.sh".
-If your shell is not bash shell, please use your own shell to run the file.
 ```
 bash run.sh
 ```
+If your shell is not bash shell, please use your own shell to run the file.
+Otherwise, please check if there is executable file "clang" and "clang++" in /usr/bin.
+If your executable file about clang is not named "clang" or "clang++", please modify "run.sh" to make the file name correspond to your clang file.

 step 5:
 Change to build directory.